dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 ## Design and define metrics in your dbt project

 Before you define metrics in your dbt project, you'll need to understand how to structure and organize your metrics.
-For more info on that and to understand the best practices, review our [Structuring and designing your metrics](URL) blog post first.
+For more info on that and to understand the best practices, review our [How to design and structure dbt metrics: Recommendations for getting started](https://docs.getdbt.com/blog/how-to-design-and-structure-metrics) blog post first.

 Now that you've organized your metrics folder and files, you can define your metrics in `.yml` files nested under a `metrics` key.